Rule Evaluation in Depth

 GitHub Branch Protection (

-string supports Go template parameters and needs to output a JSON object which will be merged with the existing branch protection settings.
-The following data is available within the Go template context:Entity
+patchstring supports Go template parameters and needs to output a JSON object which will be merged with the existing branch protection settings.
+The following data is available within the Go template context:Entitycontains the same entity information available during rule evaluationProfilecontains the profile data supplied in thedeffieldParamscontains the profile data supplied in theparamsfield

 to be merged before they take effect.
 Minder will ensure that at most one pull